-- 7.1 The legislation requires that a minimum 30 days consultation is carried out where appropriate.
-It is proposed, in line with the Council's standard to consult on this matter for 6 weeks, a period greater than the requirement. - 7.2 Should approval be given to consult, the following timeline will apply:
+- 7.1 The legislation requires that a minimum 30 days of consultation is carried out where appropriate.
+Given that this is a proposed extension to an existing PSPO 30 days is deemed sufficient. - 7.2 Should approval be given to consult, the following timeline will apply:

-Date Action 11 March 2021 Agreement to be sought from Regulatory Committee 18 March 2021 Commence consultation 29 April 2021 Consultation closes 10 May 2021 Final proposal to Management Team 10 June 2021 Final proposal to Regulatory Committee June 2021(tba) PSPO to be extended (subject to approval)
+Date Action

+7 th Dec 23 Consultation agreement to be sought from Reg.
+Ctte.

+3 rd Jan 24 Commence consultation

+4 th Feb 24 Consultation closes

+19 th Feb 24 Final proposal to Management Team

+14 th Mar 24 Final Proposal to Reg.
+Ctee

+14 th Jun 24 PSPO to be extended (subject to approval)

-- 7.3 Public notices will be produced for the extension of the order.
-These will be displayed in the Council Offices and its website and made available on request.
-The public notice will also be advertised in the local press. - 7.4 A draft of the proposed order and a list of frequently asked questions will be made available online during the consultation period.
-The FAQs are shown in appendix 2. - 7.5 There are a wide range of statutory consultees, including Parish Councils that will be advised of the consultation.
-Alongside this, information will be sent to organisations that have a specific interest in dogs to ensure that their views are represented. - 7.6 The consultation forms themselves will be online and paper copies will be made available as required. - 7.7 A copy of the FAQs for the consultation and the final order are shown in appendix 1 and 2.
+- 7.3 A copy of the extension notice is shown in Appendix 1.
+The original order along with the extended and varied order will be made available on the Council's website. - 7.4 A draft of the proposed order and a list of frequently asked questions will be made available online during the consultation period.
+The FAQs are shown in appendix 2.

-8 Recommendations

-- 8.1 Committee are asked to : - a) Approve the proposal to consult upon the extension of the Hemswell Cliff Public Space Protection Order
+7.5 There are a wide range of statutory consultees, including Parish Councils that will be advised of the consultation.
+The consultation forms themselves will be online and paper copies will be made available if requested.

+END